I would like to share something I wrote in 2001 to a Salon group:

 Learning not to burden my daughters with my anxieties is a lifelong struggle.
 But my anxiety is not nearly as great as my pride:

-The daughter I was so worried about, Vanessa, co-edited this new book, which is being ordered for international relations classes throughout the country.
+The daughter whom I was so worried about, co-edited this new book, which got excellent reviews and is being ordered for international relations classes throughout the country.
+I am proud that I figured out how to prevent my anxiety from clipping her wings.